Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Richard Hale

-Right.
-Let me address each of those.
-The company is new because Tariq was working inside a larger firm before — he set up on his own to take on this engagement.
-The brother-in-law thing — family connections ARE the business culture in the Gulf.
-That doesn’t mean he’s corrupt.
+The company is new because Tariq came out of a larger firm to take this engagement.
+The brother-in-law thing, family connections ARE the business culture in the Gulf.
+It doesn’t mean he’s corrupt.
 It means he has access.

 Helen Carr